nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests to add a client's contact.
-1. User inputs details of the client.
+2. User inputs details of the client.
-2. SWEE adds the client as a contact including the details given.
+3. SWEE adds the client as a contact.
-3. SWEE lists out all current contacts that have been saved (UC04).
+4. SWEE lists out all current contacts that have been saved (UC04).

     Use case ends.